vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/2-llm-compressor.md

 ## Pick Your Algorithm

 Not all compression algorithms are created equal.
-Here are the main contenders—each with its own personality.
+Here are the main contenders each with its own personality.

 ### GPTQ: The Perfectionist 🎯

-The gold standard for INT4 weight quantization.
+GPTQ stands for GPT Quantization aka a quantization approach designed for GPT models.
+It is the gold standard for INT4 weight quantization.
 If accuracy is your top priority, start here.

-**The suitcase analogy:** Imagine packing a suitcase where everything needs to fit perfectly.
-Naive packing just squishes everything—some items get damaged.
+Imagine packing a suitcase where everything needs to fit perfectly.
+Naive packing just squishes everything.
+So some items get damaged.
 GPTQ is like a master packer who, after compressing one item, carefully rearranges nearby items to compensate.
 The result?
 Everything fits, nothing's crushed.

 **Under the hood:**
 - Processes weights layer by layer
-- Uses math (Hessian matrices) to figure out which weights matter most
+- Uses math (Hessian matrices) to figure out which weights matter most 🧠
 - After quantizing each weight, tweaks the remaining weights to compensate
 - Slower, but worth it for quality

-**Use it when:** Accuracy is non-negotiable
+**Use it when:** Accuracy is non-negotiable!

 ### AWQ: The Speed Demon 🏎️

-Faster than GPTQ, nearly as accurate.
-Won the MLSys 2024 Best Paper Award—so it's not just fast, it's clever.
+AWQ (Activation-aware Weight Quantization) is faster than GPTQ, and nearly as accurate.
+Won the MLSys 2024 Best Paper Award.
+It's not just fast, it's clever!

-**The photography analogy:** Imagine editing a sunset photo.
+Imagine editing a sunset photo.
 If you apply the same settings everywhere, you'll either blow out the sun or lose the landscape.
-AWQ identifies the "highlight" channels—the weights that matter most based on activation patterns—and protects them during compression.
+AWQ identifies the "highlight" channels; the weights that matter most based on activation patterns, and protects them during compression.

 **Under the hood:**
 - Finds "salient" channels by looking at activation magnitudes